gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/backupwithrestic/index.en.md

 This way,

-* the rclone proxy doesn't even run on the `rclonesrv` as a service.
+* The rclone proxy doesn't even run on the `rclonesrv` as a service.
 It will just be spawned on demand, for the duration of the restic operation.
 Communication happens over HTTP2 over stdin/stdout, in an encrypted SSH tunnel.
 * Since rclone is running with `--append-only`, it is not possible to delete (or overwrite) snapshots in the S3 bucket.
 * All data (except credentials) is encrypted/decrypted locally, then sent/received via `rclonesrv` to/from S3.
 * All the credentials are **only** stored on `rclonesrv` to communicate with S3.